Buroni/automata-golf/README.md

-# fsm-paths
+# automata-golf

 A domain-specific language (DSL) for creating finite-state machines and pushdown automota.
 Mostly for fun.

-In `fsm-paths`, a machine is defined by a series of path statements.
+In `automata-golf`, a machine is defined by a series of path statements.
 There's no need to explicitly define states or transitions.

 The example below shows a machine with an initial state `s0`, which transitions